conservancy/npo-ledger-cli/npo-ledger-cli-tutorial.md

     $ ledger -f accounts/books.ledger --pivot Program bal '/^Income/'

-Meanwhile, using the  [`Program`](#program-tag) tag for Expenses can help track what programs are costing with commands like hese:
+Meanwhile, using the  [`Program`](#program-tag) tag for Expenses can help track what programs are costing with commands like these:

     $ ledger -f accounts/books.ledger --group-by 'tag("Program")' reg '/^Expense/'